a2iEditing/RNAEditingIndexer/README.md

 The installation creates a file named ResourcesPaths.ini at \<_InstallPath_\>/src/RNAEditingIndex/Configs (set with *configure.sh*) which specifies the default path to the required programs and data files (such as genomes and tables). **Modify this file after installtion to change defaults (such as in the case of not downloading the data files)**

 ### Docker
 A docker file containing the tool is included.
-It's image is based on [Biocontainer](https://biocontainers.pro/).
+The image is based on [Biocontainer](https://biocontainers.pro/) base image.
 For more in-depth instructions see Docker.README file in the Docs directory.

 ## Running